bennadel/FeatureFlagsBookApp/README.md

 As a fun experiment, I wanted to build a small playground companion to my [Feature Flags Book][book].
 This is a place where readers can log into a system and try creating feature flags and updating targeting rules to get a sense of how a feature flags / feature toggles system can be used.

+[Log into the playground][app] &rarr;

 ## Feature Flags Data Structure

-A feature flags system is really just a rules engine that takes application-provided inputs (such as `userID` or `userEmail`), compares them to a set of filters, and then returns a predictable and repeatable value.
-Meaning, the same inputs will always yield the same output as long as the configured filters do not change.
+A feature flags system is really just a rules engine that takes application-provided inputs (such as `userID` or `userEmail`), funnels them through a set of rules, and then returns a predictable and repeatable result.
+Meaning, the same inputs will always yield the same result as long as the configured rules have not changed.

-The following JSON payload represents the feature flags configuration for a given user.
+When you log into [the feature flags playground][app], your user will be allocated a unique collection of feature flags to be persisted in a JSON file.
+The following JavaScript represents the structure of said file.

-This is a **work in progress**&mdash;I'm thinking out loud about what I want the configuration to look like:
+Note: This is a **work in progress**:

 ```js
 {